Last updated

 app

-: an object describing the applicationname
+: an object describing the application

-: short name of the app (ex: "myapp")description
+: short name of the app (ex: "myapp")

 : (optional) URL to retrieve the application icon (ex: "https://myapp.com/logo.png")